vta/Managed-and-Tolled-Lanes-Feed-Specification/MTLFS.md

 ```

 ### toll_destination.json
-Describes the system including System operator, URLs, contact info, time zone.
-A JSON array of hours defined as follows:
+Describes entrances and exits to the facility

 Field Name          | Required    | Defines
 --------------------| ------------| ----------